“You can’t stop the waves, but you can learn to surf”

 A Holistic, Heart-Centered Approach to Psychotherapy

-Your Innate Capacity to Heal
+Your Innate Capacity for Transformation

 I believe that you carry within you an innate wisdom and a profound capacity for healing.
-Psychotherapy, in this
+Psychotherapy, in this light, becomes a process of:

-Restoring well-being and self-full-ness
+Restoring well-being and self-FULL-ness

-Cultivating inner peace and outer coherence
+Cultivating inner peace and whole self coherence

 Rather than focusing only on symptom relief, behavior change, or problem-solving, we’ll attend to what your heart, body, and psyche need to restore balance and well-being.